-This pose is categorised under the lying down on the belly poses and as Back bend poses.
+This pose is categorized under the lying down on the belly poses and as Backbend poses.
 As the name says, Shalabhasana, which in Sanskrit means “grasshopper”.
-So in this pose the body will look like the insect grasshopper.
+So in this pose, the body will look like the insect grasshopper.
 Here this pose brings as much tightness to the back and buttocks and stimulates the parasympathetic nerves in the lower spinal region.

 Benefits and Contraindications

 Strengthens the muscles of the spine, buttocks, and backs of the arms and legs

 Stimulates abdominal organs

 Recent or chronic injury to the back, arms or shoulders

 Recent abdominal surgery